gameserverapp/Platform/Documentation/docs/dashboard.md

 ![Switch dashboard](/img/dashboard/getting_started/switch_dashboard.jpg)

 ### Shortcut menu
-Use the shortcut menu in the __top-right corner__, on the dashboard, to get quick access to:
+Use the shortcut menu in the __top-right corner__, on the dashboard, for quick access to:
 - Reports
 - Broadcast a message on game servers *
 - Execute a RCON command on game servers *